Property Agents Share What They Wish They Knew Before Joining Real Estate

 What do you enjoy most about what you do?

 The work itself!
 My character is that of a workaholic.
-I feel the most energized when I am concentrating on my work.
+I feel the most energised when I am concentrating on my work.

 How long have you been doing this?